The store will not work correctly in the case when cookies are disabled.

 Go to the field, point your meter at the wind, hit the capture button and you have just officially taken these important features:

-And other features (See chart below) The 5500AG Meter will hold your data in the log.
+The 5500AG Meter will also hold your data in the log.
 You can export via LiNK (bluetooth) by connecting to the app on iPhone / Android devices.
 You can view the data, choose how you want to export it, and/ or email it to yourself.
 You'll get it in CSV spreadsheet format to save.

 Unfortunately the simple method while useful for checking for unstable conditions while spraying, it does not provide the sprayer with logs to demonstrate that an inversion layer was not present.